University of Arkansas at Little Rock

 - Do not pass the letter or note to others.
 Do not disturb any contents in the letter or note.
 Handling the letter may only spread the substance inside and increase the chances of it getting into the air.

 In the event the decision is made to evacuate a building, only campus security is authorized to sound the fire alarm.
-If a fire alarm sounds, evacuate all rooms in the building immediately; do not wait for confirmation.
-The building will remain evacuated and all classes in the building will be cancelled pending posting of a notice of the resumption of classes in the building on radio stations, TV stations, and the UALR Home Page.
+If a fire alarm sounds, evacuate all rooms in the building immediately.
+Do not wait for confirmation.
+The building will remain evacuated and all classes in the building will be canceled pending posting of a notice of the resumption of classes in the building on radio stations, TV stations, and the UALR home page.
 If a real threat is confirmed, the university will notify all persons presumed to have been in the building at the time of evacuation and will diligently seek others who may have been in the building.
 Any unauthorized person sounding a fire alarm will be treated as if he or she has perpetrated a serious crime.